Rama Vij: Career

+She is known for playing lead role in seriel Karma Wali based on story by Amrita Pritam.

 Her last appearance in a Bollywood movie was in the feature film Hawayein, directed by Ammtoje Mann.
 Her last Punjabi movie was Khushiaan (2012).

-In January 2021, she was made jury member feature film, Indian Panorama at prestigious 51st International Film Festival of India, Goa 2021.
+In January 2021, she was made jury member feature film, Indian Panorama at the 51st International Film Festival of India, Goa 2021.

+In November 2023, she served as jury member at the 54th International Film Festival of India for Indian Panorama Feature Films section.